yale-nlp/TAIL/tail-doc/docs/index.md

   <div class="col-sm-6">
     <div class="card mb-4">
       <div class="card-body">
-        <h3 class="card-title">Realistic and Natural QA</h3>
+        <h3 class="card-title">Realistic and natural</h3>
         <p class="card-text">
             Unlike the
-            <a href="https://github.com/gkamradt/LLMTest_NeedleInAHaystack">needle-in-a-haystack</a> test, TAIL generate questions based on infomations from your own document, instead of inserting a piece of new infomation, which
+            <a href="https://github.com/gkamradt/LLMTest_NeedleInAHaystack">needle-in-a-haystack</a> test, TAIL generate questions based on infomations from your own document, instead of inserting a piece of new infomation, making the benchmark more realistic and natural.
         </p>
       </div>
     </div>